databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/ml-pull-request.md

 Click the MLflow run link to view training metrics or fetch and debug the model as needed.

+{% endif %}

 ## Merging your pull request
 Once tests pass on your pull request, get your pull request reviewed and approved by a teammate, and then merge it into the upstream repo.

 ## Next Steps
 {%- if cookiecutter.default_branch == cookiecutter.release_branch %}
-After merging your pull request, subsequent runs of the model training and batch inference jobs in staging will automatically use your updated ML code.
+After merging your pull request, subsequent runs of the {% if cookiecutter.include_feature_store %}feature engineering,{% endif %} model training and batch inference jobs in staging will automatically use your updated ML code.

 You may want to wait to confirm that